 You can’t throw the PTO baby out with the bath water unless you’re budgeting.
 If y’ all been following me.
 Y’all know I love to budget.
 And one of the best ways to free yourself to travel is by budgeting.

 Most reasons why people who work a full-time job don’t travel is because they don’t budget.
 They are living paycheck to paycheck because they don’t know where their money is going.

 That is why budgeting is important.
 You get to tell your money where to go and what to do.
 This way you are in the driver’s seat of your finances.
 Check out this blog post on ways to save money this year.

 Life is what you make it.
 It is also what you value.
 The way you live your life shows others where your priorities are.
 And if you take a moment to look at your life you will be shocked.
 Because most of the time you prioritize work over everything else.

 Don’t worry I was the same way.
 You’re not alone.

 But then I took a long hard look at myself.
 Only to realize I was saying what I value but not living it.
-That’s when I changed my mind and started to Prioritize life over work.
+That’s when I changed my mind and started to Prioritize life overwork.
 Family and friends over money.

 And you have to do the same.
-Write down what you prioritize and compare it on how you are currently giving your time to.
+Write down what you prioritize and compare it to how you are currently giving your time to.
 This way you have a picture of where the shift in mindset needs to be.